tjfoerster/Bachelor-Thesis-dApp/README.md

 This dApp is a prototype that is intended to illustrate the approach of blockchain technology in the area of classic ERP systems.
 It represents a business use case from human resource management.

 Technologies used are:
-- [MetaMask](https://metamask.io/) is a crypto wallet and gateway to dApps as a browser extension
 - [Truffle Suite](https://trufflesuite.com/) are tools for smart contract development.
 (I use Truffle and Ganache)
-- [Solidity](https://docs.soliditylang.org/en/latest/) is the programming language for smart contracts.
+- [Solidity](https://docs.soliditylang.org/en/latest/) is a programming language for smart contracts.
-- [NextJS](https://nextjs.org/) for the ui of the dApp
+- [Web3.js](https://web3js.org/#/) is a JavaScript library for building on Ethereum.
+- [NextJS](https://nextjs.org/) is a modern React framework.
+- [MetaMask](https://metamask.io/) is a crypto wallet and gateway to dApps as a browser extension.

 ## Get started

 1. Checkout this repository.
 2. Switch in the project folder and run `npm install`
 3. Run `truffle compile` to build production ready files for the blockchain.